mk1-project/comprehension-bench/README.md

 Is the windmill consistently fashionably late?
 ```

-The document's context length is extended by inserting clauses that are irrelevant to the original set.
-The benchmark consists of passing each query along with the document to a generation model, and then evaluating its response versus the known answer (true or false).
+To assess model performance across varying input sizes, the document's context length is systematically increased by inserting clauses that are irrelevant to the core logical structure.
+The evaluation process involves sending the extended document and a query to a target model, then comparing the model's response against the known correct answer (true or false).

 # Installation